 Impact Windows Are Your Home’s Best Bet

 While tornadoes, like the ones seen in the Midwest, can destroy an entire home with or without specially reinforced windows and doors, they are fortunately not a reality in South Florida.
 While typical tornadoes here are much weaker, they still can pack a punch.
-Impact windows give your home the best bet for survival, as they keep the structural integrity of your home intact – and keep you safe.
+Impact windows give your home the best bet for survival and protect against tornadoes.
+That’s because they keep the structural integrity of your home intact – and keep you safe.

 Considering Impact Windows or Doors?
 Call ASP Windows Today!

-Living in South Florida is amazing, but fun in the sun is offset by an occasional hurricane or other wind storms, which can stop the good times.
+Living in South Florida is amazing.
+But fun in the sun is offset by an occasional hurricane or other wind storms.
+All which can stop the good times.
 Fortunately, that’s where ASP Windows comes in.
 At ASP Windows, we want you to be worry free when the next storm’s coming.
-Fully licensed, insured, and Ygrene certified, we offer no down payment and 100 percent financing until December 2018 on new impact windows and installation.
+Fully licensed, insured, and Ygrene certified.
+We offer no down payment and 100 percent financing until December 2018 on new impact windows and installation.
 Contact us today at (888) 782-8342 for a free in-home estimate on our extensive range of fully customizable windows, doors, and glass.